SECURITIES AND EXCHANGE COMMISSION

 “RESOLVED, that the Company’s shareholders approve, on an advisory basis, the compensation of the named executive officers as disclosed in the Company’s Proxy Statement for the 2023 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the compensation tables and the other related disclosure.”

 THE BOARD RECOMMENDS A VOTE “FOR” THE ADVISORY (NON-BINDING) VOTE APPROVING EXECUTIVE COMPENSATION.

 The Board is responsible for overseeing the management of the Company.
 Its oversight is aimed at seeing to it that the Company’s business is managed to meet our goals, and that the interests of the shareholders are served.

-Charles E. Bradley currently serves as both the Chairman of the Board and our Chief Executive Officer, and is the only member of our Board who is not independent of the Company.
-The Nominating Committee has determined that the remaining directors and director nominees are “independent” under applicable independence standards of the NASDAQ Stock Market.
-Largely because of the small number of directors (nine members in total), our Board has chosen not to designate any individual formally as the lead independent director.
+Charles E. Bradley, Jr. currently serves as both the Chairman of the Board and our Chief Executive Officer, and is the only member of our Board who is not independent of the Company.
+The Nominating Committee has determined that the remaining directors and director nominees are “independent” under applicable independence standards of the Nasdaq Stock Market.
+Our Board has chosen not to designate any individual formally as the lead independent director.
 Each director retains his full oversight responsibility.